What to Expect

-Upon completion of the initial 7-9 week training at Recruit Training Command Great Lakes, (known as Boot Camp), those pursuing a Naval Aircrewmen Avionics role report to Naval Aircrewmen Crew Candidate School and AWV Class "A" Technical School in Pensacola, FL, where they receive 19 weeks of formal Navy technical training.
+Upon completion of initial training at Recruit Training Command Great Lakes, (known as Boot Camp), those pursuing a Naval Aircrewmen Avionics role report to Naval Aircrewmen Crew Candidate School and AWV Class "A" Technical School in Pensacola, FL, where they receive 19 weeks of formal Navy technical training.
 Here, they develop a working knowledge of water and land survival and flight safety as well as basic aviation theory and skills required for the specialized AWV rating.

 The applicant must meet the following minimum physical fitness requirements to graduate from Naval Aircrewmen Crew Candidate School:

 - Intense daily calisthenics

 - Pass the PRT with a "good-medium" for their sex and age in all categories to include sit-ups, pushups and 1.5 mile run (proper Navy form is stressed)

 - Swim one mile in flight suit in 80 minutes or less